-- Dealing with health issues that are caused from stress
+- Dealing with health issues caused by stress

-I could probably keep going on and list out another 100 stressful moments from my life, but I think you get where I’m going with this.
-I am not trying to make you feel bad for me, but instead I want you to understand why those stressful moments pushed me to the next level.
+I could probably keep going and list another hundred stressful moments from my life, but I think you get where I’m going with this.
+I am not trying to make you feel bad for me.
+I simply want you to understand why those stressful moments pushed me to the next level.

 In order to take yourself to the next level, you must begin to feel uncomfortable.
-If I didn’t step out of my comfort zone by adding all that stress in my life, I never would have taken any of those risks and probably would have wound up working at a company like Microsoft making a $120,000 salary.
-It’s definitely not the worst gig to have, but obviously I ended up making the better choice.
+If I didn’t step out of my comfort zone by adding all that stress to my life, I would have never taken any of those risks and probably would have wound up working for a company like Microsoft making a $120,000 salary.
+It’s definitely not the worst gig to have, but I believe I made the better choice.

 If you too want to be a successful entrepreneur, you will need to make a shift in your mindset.
 You can’t be wasting your time whining about doing things like laying off your employees and cutting budgets.
 Keep your chin up, understand that the stress is part of the process and deal with it.

-If you can’t cope with the stress, then you’re not cut out to be an entrepreneur.
+If you can’t cope with the stress, then you are not cut out to be an entrepreneur.

 You can reduce your stress

-Since you now understand the benefits of pushing yourself to the limits and accepting the fact that stress is part of the process, let’s talk about a few ways you can handle all that stress.
+Since you now understand the benefits of pushing yourself to the limits and accepting the fact that stress is part of the process, let’s talk about how you can handle all that stress.

 When I started my entrepreneurial career, I realized that the lack of money is the major cause of stress for most entrepreneurs.
-However it’s not necessarily the lack of the business’s capital, it’s the lack of personal money.
+However, it’s not necessarily the lack of the business capital; it’s the lack of personal money.

-There isn’t really a quick fix to making extra money fast, other than working hard enough until you can pay yourself a decent salary.
-In the mean time though, you can learn to live well below your means.
+There isn’t really a quick fix to making extra money fast other than working hard until you can pay yourself a decent salary.
+In the meantime, though, you can learn to live well below your means.
 This will significantly reduce your stress levels.

-Buying a fancy home, nice car, and going on shopping sprees sounds nice, but it’s hard to maintain that life when your income is like a roller coaster.
-And once you get trapped into it, you’ll notice that you will keep on spending money on things that you don’t need.
+Buying a fancy home or a nice car and going on shopping sprees sounds nice, but it’s hard to maintain that life when your income is like a roller coaster.
+And once you get trapped by the lavish lifestyle, you’ll notice that you will keep spending money on things that you don’t need.

-But after taxes that $20,000 turns into $11,194.
-Lets say you live in a million dollar home, which means that your mortgage and property tax payments will come out to $5336 a month.
-That only leaves $5858.
-And after car payments, food expenses, bills, and other miscellaneous expenses, you’ll probably be left with somewhere around $4,000 a month in savings.
+But after taxes, that $20,000 turns into $11,194.
+Let’s say you live in a million dollar home, which means that your mortgage and property tax payments will come out to $5,336 a month.
+That only leaves $5,858.
+And after car payments, food expenses, bills, and other miscellaneous expenses, you’ll probably be left with something like $4,000 a month in savings.

-On the other hand if you bought a home that was half the cost and you didn’t go and buy the latest BMW, you can survive on an income of $10,000 or maybe even $5000 a month.
+On the other hand, if you bought a home that was half the cost and chose something that was more modest than the latest BMW, you could survive on an income of $10,000, or maybe even $5,000, a month.

-So in short, stress that comes from your business is a necessary evil.
+In short, stress that comes from your business is a necessary evil.
 Even though it appears to be harming you, it’s actually pushing you forward.
 At the same time, you can easily manage the stress from your business by making smarter decisions in your personal life.
-Don’t make dumb spending decisions… start living below your means.
+Don’t make dumb spending decisions.
+Start living below your means.

-I know stress isn’t the best thing for your body, but you are going to have just suck it up and deal with it.
-Throughout my personal journey, I have yet to come across a successful entrepreneur who hasn’t dealt with any stress in their life.
-It’s part of the process so learn to deal with it!
+I know stress isn’t the best thing for your body, but you will have to suck it up and deal with it.
+Throughout my personal journey, I have yet to come across a successful entrepreneur who hasn’t dealt with any stress in his or her life.
+It’s part of the process, so learn to deal with it!